christianb93/openstack-labs/roles/glance/README.md

 glance
 =========

 This role installs Glance on a node.
-The following configuration are done compared to the packaged version of the configuration files.
+The following configuration items are changed compared to the packaged version of the configuration files.

 In glance-api.conf: